-Participants may receive Day Habilitation outside the facility if the outcomes are consistent with the habilitation described in the participants plan and the service originates from the licensed day program.
+Participants may receive Day Habilitation outside the facility as long as the outcomes are consistent with the habilitation described in the participants plan and the service originates from the licensed day program.
 Participants receiving services in Family Care Option must have an active IEP (Individual Education Plan).